sophgo/sophon-sail/docs/source_en/module_cpp/cpp_MultiEngine.rst

 * print_flag: bool

-When it is True, printing is mainly time-consuming, otherwise it will not print.
+When it is true, printing is mainly time-consuming, otherwise it will not print.

 **Sample:**
     .. code-block:: c